This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Cervical Spinal Stenosis

-Cervical spinal stenosis (CSS) is narrowing of the spinal canal in your neck.
+Cervical spinal stenosis is narrowing of the spinal canal in your neck.
 Your spinal canal holds your spinal cord.
-Your spinal cord controls your ability to move.
 When your spinal canal narrows, it may put pressure on your spinal cord.
 Cervical spinal stenosis is a chronic (long-term) condition.

 - You injure your neck, and your pain and symptoms worsen.

 - You have new or increased trouble walking.